maexeler/i10n_hierarchy_generator/README.md

 # i10n_hierarchy_generator

 ## What is it?
-**i10n_generator** is a **command-line app** which gets key/value pairs from Json message files and generates a class helping you to translate your Flutter application.
+**i10n_generator** is a **command-line app** which helps in translateing a Flutter application in an easy, structured and time proven way.

+ It reads key/value pairs from
+ Json message files and generates a class helping you to translate your Flutter application.
  The Json structure may be hierarchical.
  You can group your translations by page or topic or whatever you like.
  The generated class helps you to find your translation by using code completion.

+#### Why I wrote it?
+Localization of an application is not the funnies part of programming.
+Since I live in Switzerland an we have four official languages here, I did a lot of localization in my life.
+IMHO, the official Flutter way to localize an application is much to complicated.
+So I wrote my own solution.
+Give it a try.
+I don't think you will be disappointed.

 #### What isn't it?
 **i10n_generator** is not a full internationalization package.
 It supports